-Once you approve the proposed approach, we formalize our engagement by outlining the scope of work, timelines, and fees.
-This step ensures transparency and gives you confidence that your corporate matters are in expert hands.
+Once you approve the proposed approach, we formalise our engagement by outlining the scope of work, timelines, and fees.
+This step ensures transparency and gives you confidence that your matter is in expert hands.

-We execute the agreed strategy by drafting and negotiating contracts, managing transactions, and advising on regulatory compliance.
-Our team works to protect your interests and achieve smooth, efficient outcomes.
+We execute the agreed strategy, and our team works to protect your interests and achieve smooth, efficient outcomes.

 We negotiate ACT retail and commercial leases, assignments, options, and surrenders with clear term sheets, incentives, rent review formulas, and make‑good mechanics to reduce disputes.
 Disclosure documents, fit‑out obligations, and outgoings are aligned to operational realities.
 Where government tenancies or precinct requirements apply, we account for procurement and compliance overlays.
 Our approach keeps landlord‑tenant relationships efficient and predictable throughout the lease lifecycle.